jawah/kiss-headers/docs/APIs/others.md

 > `def unpack_protected_keyword(name: str) -> str`

-By choice this project aim to allow developper to access header or attribute in header by using the property notation.
+By choice this project aim to allow developer to access header or attribute in header by using the property notation.
 Some keyword are protected by the language itself.
 So :
 When starting by a number, prepend a underscore to it.
 When using a protected keyword, append a underscore to it.
 ```python